BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Installation.md

   for more info about this config-file)*
 - Now open each of your map-config-files and set `storage` to `"sql"`.
 - Reload BlueMap with `/bluemap reload`.
+- Now that your maps are stored on your database, you should delete the old map data from your filesystem, to prevent it from interfering.
+  You can do this by running the command `/bluemap storages file delete <map>` for each of the maps you have just switched to SQL.
+Instead of running that command, you can also this manually by deleting the old map folder on your filesystem, which usually is at `bluemap/web/maps/`.

 If everything is set up correctly, BlueMap should start to render your maps and store them on the SQL-Server.
 Check the console/logs for any errors or warnings.